-Melbourne has been voted the “world’s most liveable city” five years in a row.
+Melbourne has been voted the “world’s most liveable city” seven years in a row.
 Explore and study in Melbourne: its charm, creative energy, sophistication and welcoming atmosphere will captivate you.

 Melbourne is the capital city of Victoria and Australia’s second largest city.
 It is renowned for its style and elegance and boasts a passion for eating, creative arts, design, sports, and festivals.